airayzing/Help-Docs-v2/product-guides-and-training/must-know-how-of-eleapi/call-external-apis-in-your-chat-flows.md

 #### **Step 5: Configure Your API**

 * Under "Configure APIs," set the following details.
 The structure is similar to Postman for testing APIs:
-  * **API Name**: This is the display name for the API, used for better readability within ChatbotWorld.
+  * **API Name**: This is the display name for the API, used for better readability within EleAPI.
   * **API Method**: Specify the HTTP method (e.g., GET, POST, PUT).
   * **Enter API URL**: Provide the URL for the API you intend to call.
   * **Query Parameters**: Add any required query parameters.